nky1047/nky1047/README.md

 Full Stack Java Developer
 -------------------------

-I've been learning to code for 3 years, after joining my first organisation, I learned Full Stack Web Development.I learnt Spring Boot, Maven, JPA for Back-end and JS, Angular 6, HTML, CSS & Bootstrap for Front-end.I really have a passion for back-end development.
+I've been learning to code for 3 years.After joining my first organisation I learned Full Stack Web Development.I learnt Spring Boot, Maven, JPA for Back-end and JS, Angular 6, HTML, CSS & Bootstrap for Front-end.I really have a passion for back-end development.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nky1047@gmail.com](mailto:nky1047@gmail.com)